rust-lang/book/second-edition/nostarch/chapter15.md

 Dropping CustomSmartPointer with data `my stuff`!
 ```

-Rust automatically called `drop` for us when our instance went out of scope,
+Rust automatically called `drop` for us when our instances went out of scope,
 calling the code we specified.
 Variables are dropped in the reverse order of
-the order in which they were created, so `d` was dropped before `c`.
-This
+their creation, so `d` was dropped before `c`.
+This example gives you a visual
-example just gives you a visual guide to how the `drop` method works, but
+guide to how the `drop` method works; usually you would specify the cleanup
-usually you would specify the cleanup code that your type needs to run rather
-than a print message.
+code that your type needs to run rather than a print message.

 ### Dropping a Value Early with `std::mem::drop`

 Unfortunately, it’s not straightforward to disable the automatic `drop`
 functionality.
 Disabling `drop` isn’t usually necessary; the whole point of the
 `Drop` trait is that it’s taken care of automatically.
-Occasionally, you might
+Occasionally, however,
-want to clean up a value early.
-One example is when using smart pointers that
+you might want to clean up a value early.
+One example is when using smart
-manage locks: you might want to force the `drop` method that releases the lock
+pointers that manage locks: you might want to force the `drop` method that
-to run so other code in the same scope can acquire the lock.
-Rust doesn’t let
+releases the lock to run so other code in the same scope can acquire the lock.
-us call the `Drop` trait’s `drop` method manually; instead we have to call the
+Rust doesn’t let you call the `Drop` trait’s `drop` method manually; instead
-`std::mem::drop` function provided by the standard library if we want to force
+you have to call the `std::mem::drop` function provided by the standard library
-a value to be dropped before the end of its scope.
+if you want to force a value to be dropped before the end of its scope.

-Let’s see what happens when we try to call the `Drop` trait’s `drop` method
+If we try to call the `Drop` trait’s `drop` method manually by modifying the
-manually by modifying the `main` function in Listing 15-14, as shown in Listing
+`main` function from Listing 15-14, as shown in Listing 15-15, we’ll get a
-15-15:
+compiler error:

 Filename: src/main.rs